MethodsAndPractices/vsteam/.docs/Add-VSTeamWorkItemField.md

 Accept wildcard characters: False
 ```

 ### -ProcessTemplate
-Specifies the process template holding the WorkItem type to be extended.
-Note that the built in templates do not allow their WorkItem types to be modified so this must be a custom template.
-This will default to the process of the current project if not specified.
+Specifies the Process Template holding the WorkItem type to be extended.
+Note that the built-in Templates do not allow their WorkItem types to be modified so this must be a custom Template.
+If no Template is specified, the Process of the current Project is used as a default.

 ```yaml
 Type: Object